Note: Expenditure Review Process Guidance for Vice Presidents in Response to COVID-19; Criteria for expenditures, Effective April 14, 2020

 Receiving is the part of the procurement process where the university acknowledges receipt of goods ordered through a purchase order.
 Receipt of the goods must be acknowledged before the university is authorized to pay supplier invoices.

-- Central Receiving — Central Receiving is the preferred shipping point for goods ordered by the university.
-Using Central Receiving promotes safety and reduces campus traffic by decreasing the number of delivery trucks that come to campus.
-As an added benefit to departments that use Central Receiving, receipts are created by Central Receiving.
-Receipts created by Central Receiving take three business days to finalize.
+- Campus Distribution Services — Campus Distribution Services (CDS) is the preferred shipping point for goods ordered by the university.
+Using CDS promotes safety and reduces campus traffic by decreasing the number of delivery trucks that come to campus.
+As an added benefit to departments that use CDS, receipts are created by CDS.
+Receipts created by CDS take three business days to finalize.

 RECEIPTS CANNOT BE EDITED OR DELETED ONCE THEY ARE FINALIZED.
 This is because once it is finalized, the receipt will be used to match against an invoice to authorize payment to the supplier.